 SAT Question Types – Writing

-The new SAT Writing Test consists of 44 multiple-choice questions.
+The SAT Writing and Language Test consists of 44 multiple-choice questions.
 There are really just two types of questions: expression-of-idea questions and questions that test your understanding of standard writing conventions in English.

 - Expression of Ideas, 24 questions